anasmj/codes/app.signinig.md

-### step 1: Create a file named [project-name]/android/key.properties that contains a reference to your keystore.
+### step 1: Create a file named 'key.properties' in [project-name]/android/ location.
+Add these lines in the file.
 There is no spase after '=' sign
 ```
 storePassword=<A random pass that needs to be secured>
 keyPassword=<Same password used in 'storePassword'>